ianhussey/blogdown-site/content/posts/2025-07-26-cohens-d-8/index.md

 <br>

-Of course, there is no perfect one-to-one comparison between this and the Cohen's *d* of 8 reported in Gloster et al. (2020).
+Of course, there is no perfect one-to-one comparison between this comparison and the Cohen's *d* of 8 reported in Gloster et al. (2020).
 Multi-item scales can produce smaller *SD*s and therefore larger Cohen's *d* values, and scales with wider ranges can produce larger differences in means.
-To a degree - but very unlikely enough to produce a legitimate effect size of Cohen's *d* = 8.0 in an RCT on psychotherapy vs control.
+Larger to a degree - but very unlikely enough to produce a legitimate effect size of Cohen's *d* = 8.0 in an RCT on psychotherapy vs. control.

 While acknowledging the nuances of the comparisons of different scale ranges etc., effects like the above are a useful intuition pump.
-When encountering similarly large effect sizes in the literature, as yourself questions like:
+When encountering similarly large effect sizes in the literature, ask yourself questions like:

-> "Is this psychotherapy really more effective compared to control than people think loving people are nicer than racists (Cohen's *d* = 7.76), or more effective than the degree to which people find chocolate more desirable than poop (Cohen's *d* = 4.52)?"
+> "Is this psychotherapy really more effective compared to control than people think loving people are nicer than racists?"
+(Cohen's *d* = 7.76)
+>
+> Or more effective than the degree to which people find chocolate more desirable than poop?
+(Cohen's *d* = 4.52)"

 You can read more about the specifics of the issues I have raised about Gloster et al. (2020) in [this pubpeer comment](https://pubpeer.com/publications/B894E24B78C656FA21941142971CDE) or [this preprint (Hussey, 2025)](https://osf.io/preprints/psyarxiv/rbydj).
 More examples of extreme yet credible effect sizes in psychology can be found in [this](https://github.com/ianhussey/effect-size-distributions-and-extreme-examples) GitHub repository.